 The Galaxiidae family is the largest family of freshwater fishes in New Zealand.
 They are found throughout the southern hemisphere – in New Zealand, Australia, South Africa, Chile, and Argentina.
-These freshwater fish come in many shapes and sizes, but most species are small, like the koaro.
-The koaro can climb up waterfalls and colonise streams and lakes above cataracts.
-Whitebait fishers are well aware of this ability, as koaro often climb up the walls of their buckets.
+They come in many shapes and sizes, but most species are small, like the koaro, which can climb up waterfalls and colonise streams and lakes above cataracts.
+Whitebait fishers are well aware of this ability, as koaro often try to climb out of their buckets.

 Using this item